Panther-lair - Pitt looking to maintain momentum

 “It was kind of rough,” Toney told reporters after practice on Thursday.
 "It was a slow start at practice.
 I don’t know if it was because guys were tired or anything, it was just our minds and our bodies wasn’t physically there and Coach had to wake us up from that.”

-Both players indicated that Capel let the team know it during practice with adding running throughout the session.
+Both players indicated that Capel let the team know it during practice with added running throughout the session.

 The attention from the Duke win was noticeable, however.
-National media members started to praise Justin Champagnie as an ACC Player of the Year frontrunner, Pitt is being mentioned as a tournament team.
+National media members started to praise Justin Champagnie as an ACC Player of the Year frontrunner and Pitt is now being mentioned as a possible tournament team.
 Tweets were made, columns were written, and the team was being talked about on television - all very new things for a program that has not made the NCAA Tournament since 2016.

 Following an upset win over Florida State in 2019, the Panthers proceeded to lose 13-straight games.
 Last season, Pitt secured a big home win against Georgia Tech in early February, only to lose eight of the remaining nine games on the schedule.